IgnatiusHarry/Tourism-in-Indonesia/README.md

 **File Structure**

-The cleaned data for the tourism dataset is in the present folder as IJASE-AnalysisofTheRoleofTourisminTheEconomyinIndonesia.xlsx.
-Then, for R code is separated into two files, firstly all of the code for map and spatial analysis (Ggplot, Moran’s, Lisa cluster, etc) is in the folder called Map and Spatial Analysis.
-R , secondly, all of the causality or regression code is called Panel Regression (Spatial and Fix effect).R.
-It is best to clone the file structure to your local system to run the code without error.
+Data File: The cleaned data for the tourism dataset is available in the file IJASE-AnalysisofTheRoleofTourisminTheEconomyinIndonesia.xlsx.

+Code Files:
+> Map and Spatial Analysis: Contains all code for map and spatial analysis, including ggplot, Moran’s I, Lisa cluster, etc. This code is located in the folder Map and Spatial Analysis.R.
+> Panel Regression (Spatial and Fixed Effect): Contains all causality or regression code and is located in the file Panel Regression (Spatial and Fix effect).R.

+To ensure the code runs without error, it is recommended to clone the file structure to your local system.

 **Methodology**